DRIVEN BY RESULTS

 Custody relocation may occur when one parent seeks to move out of the residence where he or she previously resided with a minor child.
-In Pennsylvania, if your relocation significantly impairs the ability of the non-relocating party to exercise custodial rights, you are required to give notice to the non-relocating party.
-If you are considering a custody relocation or are concerned that the other parent is seeking to move, contact our central Pennsylvania custody relocation lawyers for help, today.
+In Pennsylvania, if your relocation significantly impairs the ability of the nonrelocating party to exercise custodial rights, you are required to give notice to the nonrelocating party.
+If you are considering a custody relocation or are concerned that the other parent is seeking to move, our lawyers JSDC Law Offices can help you with this process.

 - The child’s preference, taking into consideration the age and maturity of the child.